adeschamps/programming-robots-with-elm/talk/script.md

 # Introduction

-> screenshot of elm home page "a delightful language..."
+> Slide: Screenshot of the Elm home page: "a delightful language..."

 The Elm home page describes it as "a delightful language", and I really like that description because it focuses on the experience of using it - not just the technical aspects or the end result.
-Now, I'm not really a web developer.
-I mostly work in robotics.
-However, I still really like that idea of a language being delightful, and I wanted to answer the question "what would it be like to use Elm to program a robot?"
+But it specifically describes it as a language for webapps, which makes me
+wonder: is Elm a delightful language for other applications as well?

 I'm Anthony Deschamps.
-I work in robotics.
+I like robots.
 Here are my credentials:

-> photo from RoboFest when I was ~11 years old
+> Slide: photo from RoboFest when I was 11

 ## LEGO Robotics